mweidhagen/kickasm-mode/README.md

     (require 'kickasm-mode)

-then call command "`M-x kickasm-mode`".
+then call command `M-x kickasm-mode`.
 Or put the following expression in your init file to make it automatically load for files with a certain file extension.

     (require 'kickasm-mode)
     (add-to-list 'auto-mode-list '("\\.asm" . kickasm-mode))

-You should replace .asm with the extension you are using for your assembler files.
+You should replace `.asm` with the extension you are using for your assembler files.